CogappLabs/audio-visualiser/README.md

 - The project uses React 18 with Strict Mode enabled for better development experience
 - p5.js is used for canvas rendering and audio analysis
 - The application uses React Router for navigation
-- All visualization modes are modular and can be easily extended
+- All visualisation modes are modular and can be easily extended

 `width` = canvas width, var from p5
 `height` = canvas height, var from p5